 The Metropolitan Museum of Art, or The Met, is the largest art museum in the United States, expanding over three structures holding over 2 million pieces of work.
 From medieval to modern, from Van Gough’s self-portrait to Georgia O’Keeffe’s cow skull, there’s something for all types of art lovers here… the trick is narrowing down your must-sees because it would literally take weeks to see it all.

-Other biggies include The Guggenheim, The Whitney, and The Smithsonian; and if you’re looking for “off the radar,” you can check out the Intrepid Sea, Air and Space museum, The New York Hall of Science, and, for the friskier crowd, The Museum of Sex.More Info (click to expand)
+Other biggies include The Guggenheim, The Whitney, and The Smithsonian; and if you’re looking for “off the radar,” you can check out the Intrepid Sea, Air and Space museum, The New York Hall of Science, and, for the friskier crowd, The Museum of Sex.More Info (click to show all)